TanviDeore/DSA-journey/README.md

 12)  Intersection of two linked list - leetCode 160 (check again)

 Sliding Window
-Substrings of Size Three with Distinct Characters - leetCode 1876
+1) Substrings of Size Three with Distinct Characters - leetCode 1876
+2) Maximum number of occurances of a SubString --> LeetCode 1297

 LinkedList easy (slow and fast pointer)
 1) Check if linked list has cycle - leetCode 141